Transmission/Communication Medium or Channel:

 • The propagation of microwave is line-of-sight.
 The problem with this propagation is that towers that are far apart from each other need to be very tall.

-• Line-of-sight will be disrupted if any obstacle, such as new buildings, are in the way.
+• Line-of-sight will be disrupted if any obstacle, such as a new building, is in the way.

 • Microwaves suffer from attenuation due to atmospheric conditions.